Frank Kent: Career

-1900s-1910s
+1900s–1910s

 Kent was based in Baltimore, where he started as a cub reporter for the Baltimore Sun in 1898 or 1900.
 His colleague was H.L.
 Mencken.
 In 1902, he wrote state and local politics.
 In 1910, he spent a year as Washington correspondent.
 In 1911, he became managing editor of both the Baltimore Sun and the Baltimore Evening Sun at the behest of the newspaper's new owner, Charles H. Grasty.

 1920s

 In 1922, he became London correspondent.
-In 1923, Kent began a daily column on the front page of the Baltimore Sun called "The Great Game of Politics", syndicated to 140 papers nationwide (thanks in part of support from Franklin D. Roosevelt.
+In 1923, Kent began a daily column on the front page of the Baltimore Sun called "The Great Game of Politics", syndicated to 140 papers nationwide (thanks in part to support from Franklin D. Roosevelt).
 He was one of the big-name journalists who covered the Scopes "Monkey Trial" in 1925.
 Kent championed President Herbert Hoover.

 The Maryland Democratic Party approached Kent to run for office, but he declined in part because he despised methods of campaign financing and cherished his independence.

 Kent wrote a column on Washington for The New Republic magazine during the administrations of Presidents Calvin Coolidge and Herbert Hoover.